kartoza/sawps/docs/src/developer/guide/templates/commit-message-convention.md

 - **Release Notes:** Simplify the creation of meaningful release notes.

-- **Collaboration:** Improve teamwork with a standardized way to document changes.
+- **Collaboration:** Improve teamwork with a standardised way to document changes.

 ## Steps to Set Up a Convention